miguelwon/KeyCloud/README.md

 KeyCloud is a simple keyphrase extractor and a keyphrase-cloud generator.

 Is suitable to work with text corpora.
-It identifies each document keyphrases' and generates a keyphrase-cloud that informs about the most scored keyphrases within the corpus.
+It identifies each document keyphrases and generates a keyphrase-cloud that informs about the most scored keyphrases within the corpus.

 KeyCloud contains several models: